vgaltes/YDKJS/JSScope/README.md

 Block scoping can help the garbage collector making clearer to the engine that it does not need to keep some code around.

 Every attempt to change a const value results in an error.

+## Hoisting

+JavaScript splits the statement `var a = 2`, into two statements, `var a` and `a = 2`.
+The first statement, the declartion, is processed during the compilation phase.
+The second one, the assignment, is left in place for the execution phase.

+Variable and function declarations are "moved" from where they are written to the top of their block.
+This is hoisting.
+Assignment and other executable logic are left in place.

+Hoisting is per scope.

+Function declarations are hoisted, but function expressions are not.

+Function declaraions that appear inside normal blocks typically hoist to the enclosing scope.